Master of Fine Arts

 Admission to the programme is also possible for candidates who do not proceed to the Master's programme directly after a previous programme.
 These candidates must have completed a higher education degree in applied arts, e.g., design, art therapy, art education or similar.
 Any prior Bachelor degree programme must have a standard period of study of at least three years and require 110 CP to be obtained in art practice.
 Should these CP not have been (fully) obtained, candidates are permitted to post-qualify.

 Foreign applicants require proof of sufficient German language skills, both spoken and written.
 More information is available from the International Office.

 The Master’s programme can be started in either Autumn or Spring Semester.
 Applications can be submitted year round.

-After reviewing the application documents, we invite suitable candidates to an aptitude test, in which they present their motivation to study and their project proposal to a jury made up of professors.
+After reviewing the application documents, we invite suitable candidates to an aptitude test, which is - due to the corona crisis - currently being carried out digitally.
+In the aptitude test the applicants present their motivation to study and their project proposal to a jury made up of professors.

 Please feel free to contact us for further information:

 Telephone +49 2222 93211146